V-Sekai/unidot_importer/README.md

 ## A final note:

 This tool is designed to assist with importing or translating source assets made for Unity Engine.
-It assumes text serialization (such as within a `.unitypackage` archive) and typical asset conventions (for example, an assumption that most files contain only one asset).
+It makes an assumption that (other than animator controllers) most yaml files contain only one object).

 Unidot solely translates existing usable source assets into equivalent Godot source assets.
 There are no plans to add functionality for decompiling asset bundles or ripping unity content.
 That is not the goal of this project.